 Don’t Let Foot and Ankle Pain Slow You Down; Let an Expert Treat You to Healthy Feet

 At Healthmark Foot and Ankle Associates we can banish the pain and help you get back to your daily life.
-Serving the tri-state Philadelphia area for 25 years.
+Serving the tri-state Philadelphia area since 1987.

 Pressure Wave Therapy is an effective pain management method for treating chronic pain found throughout the whole body.
 At Healthmark we use this therapy primarily in the foot, ankle, and leg, but understand the benefits and applications for the entire body.
 This a noninvasive remedy that uses sound waves to promote solutions for habitual and unexpected pain.